jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

     )
     duration_hours = difference // 60

-  then add a variable for the minutes of the duration using the modulo_ operator
+  and a variable for the minutes of the duration using the modulo_ operator

   .. code-block:: python